 Bahá’u’lláh died on 29.
 May 1892, and his remains were buried in a small house where he lived.
 This place became the Shrine complex and the spiritual focal point for Bahá’í Faith.

 The main principle of Bahá’í teachings is that humankind is one and they even propagate enjoyment of life.

 Three principles are central to these teachings: the unity of God, the unity of religion, and the unity of humanity.
-So, Bahá’ís are against great social differences, advocating for one world language and one court of justice.
+So, Bahá’ís are against big social differences, advocating for one world language and one court of justice.
 And they believe in the equality of men and women, and the necessity of universal education.

 In the Bahá’í Faith, there is no professional clergy.
 The Head of the Bahá’í Faith is the Universal House of Justice, whose nine members are elected every five years by the members of all the national councils.

 Well, everyone can join Bahá’í Faith.
 There are no initiation ceremonies, no sacraments, and no dietary restrictions.
 But there are some obligations and prohibitions.

 Bahá’ís over the age of 15 have obligatory daily prayers, using fixed words and form, meditating, studying sacred scripture, and an annual period of fasting.

 They should make a 19% voluntary payment on any wealth over what is necessary to live comfortably, which is used for philanthropic purposes.
 It means that donations are only accepted by members of the Bahá’í community.